It was in 2003 when, being a great simulator flying

 Klein from Germany (on FlightSim).

-There is also an article about history of Flight Simulator in
+There is also an article about history of Flight Simulator on

 Wikipedia, the free Internet encyclopedia.

-Unfortunately, in my opinion, it is not much correct.
+Unfortunately, in my opinion, it is not much correct and full of mistakes.

 The Flight Simulator genealogy